 Dynamic State Sharding

+Dynamic state sharding is the most advanced version of all the sharding types.
+It allows validator nodes on a network to be assigned dynamic address ranges across multiple shards.
 Unlike static state sharding where all the nodes in a shard cover the same address range of an account, dynamic state sharding requires each node to hold a different address range with significant overlap.
-If combined with transaction level consensus, as opposed to block level consensus, a transaction that affects multiple shards can be processed simultaneously by these shards rather than sequentially.
+If combined with transaction level consensus, as opposed to block level consensus, a transaction that affects multiple shards can be processed simultaneously/parallelly by these shards rather than sequentially.
 This not only reduces the time to process the transaction even if it affects multiple shards, but also ensures atomic and cross shard composability.
-Every node added to the blockchain network will increase the transaction throughput instantly to enable true linear scalability.
-And this is the main X factor that impacts every other outcome on a blockchain network favorably including throughput, decentralization, security and constant transaction fees irrespective of the demand in the network.

 Examples Of Sharding